Pros and cons of ADT security

 - 6-month money-back satisfaction guarantee

-- 6 monitoring centers (more than any other provider)
+- 6 monitoring centers

 - Landline options for areas without great cell coverage